Is ChatGPT private?

 What OpenClaw gives you that ChatGPT doesn't

 Your own model, not theirs.
 ChatGPT exposes GPT-4o and a few variants.
-OpenClaw connects to Claude, GPT, Gemini, and dozens of free models — your choice, changeable at any time with a /model command.
+OpenClaw connects to Claude, GPT, Gemini, and dozens of models — your choice, changeable at any time with a /model command.

 Lives in your chat app.
 ChatGPT requires opening a browser and switching contexts.
 OpenClaw lives in Telegram or Discord, where you probably already spend time.
 You message it like a contact.